-Tuesday of the Fifth Week of Great Lent
+Thursday of the Week of Hawarayeen

 Maronite Calendar